dmccreary/graph-rag/docs/glossary.md

 These steps outline the comprehensive workflow of GraphRAG, emphasizing the importance of each phase in achieving accurate, contextually relevant responses based on graph-structured data​(GraphRAG-Survey).

+#### Hallucination

+Hallucination in natural language processing refers to the generation of content by a model that is factually incorrect, nonsensical, or not supported by the input data.
+This occurs when the model produces information that appears coherent but is either fabricated or irrelevant to the context.

+For example, a language model might hallucinate by generating a detailed but entirely fictitious historical event when asked about a specific time period.

 #### Hybrid Granularities